asifjahan1/Video-Player-App/README.md

 - **Challenge 2:** The "Model not supported" warning was addressed by verifying app requirements and compatibility with the device/emulator.

 - **Challenge 3:** The "Denied { getopt }" error was resolved by reviewing code and permissions, ensuring the app had the necessary access, and investigating device/emulator requirements.

-## Additional Notes

-I've used GetX for state management in this project, although it was suggested to use Bloc, which is considered preferable.
-I attempted to use Bloc but found it somewhat complex.
-After investing a considerable amount of time, I decided to switch to GetX, and I'm glad to share that everything is working well.
-I can handle state management effectively using both GetX and Provider.
-I have learned Bloc but haven't implemented it yet.
-Alhamdulillah, I've been able to accomplish everything you see in the Overview.
-I hope you'll appreciate it, and I look forward to your assistance in securing this job, InshAllah.